Thousands of people embark on nursing degrees every year with the ambition of becoming a fully qualified nurse.

 How to start your training

-Minimum requirements to get on to a nursing course vary as universities are able to set their own entry requirements.
-However, the minimum requirements is usually GCSEs in English, maths and the sciences, all grade C/5 or above.
+Minimum requirements to get onto a nursing course vary as universities are able to set their own entry requirements.
+However, the minimum requirements are usually GCSEs in English, maths and the sciences, all grade C/5 or above.

-Equivalent qualifications at level 3, SQAs and Scottish Wider Access Programme certificate are also accepted.
+Equivalent qualifications at Level 3, SQAs and Scottish Wider Access Programme certificates are also accepted.

 There may be some flexibility on entry requirements if you have relevant work or voluntary experience and/or qualifications in related fields.